Agincourt, Toronto: History

 Agincourt Public School was established in 1914.
 Agincourt Collegiate Institute would occupy the second floor from 1915 to 1929.

 In 1848, a group of Presbyterians founded the Knox Church congregation in a northern rural community of Scarborough that would later become the village of Agincourt.
 Their first place of worship was a wooden-frame church located at the northeast corner of Sheppard Avenue and Midland Avenue.

 The name Agincourt dates back to June 1858, when John Hill was granted permission to open a post office in his general store, at the corner of what is now Brimley Road and Sheppard Avenue.
 Local legend has it that the name was chosen when Hill requested that the town be given a post office, and the French-Canadian Postmaster agreed, on the condition that it be given a French name, with 'Agincourt' (a reference to Henry V's decisive English victory over French forces in 1415) chosen to undermine the Postmaster's intention.
-At the time, the aera was mostly occupied by open fields, barns and scattered farmhouses.
+At the time, the area was mostly occupied by open fields, barns and scattered farmhouses.